CenturyLinkCloud/PublicKB/Servers/patching-as-a-service.md

 patch_begin_message | string | Identifies the Software or OS updated and the reference number (if Windows, KB#######) for that particular update patch_end_message | string | Result code established by Microsoft, defining the possible results of an install.
 These same codes will be used for other Operating Systems as well. https://msdn.microsoft.com/en-us/library/windows/desktop/aa387095(v=vs.85).aspx status | string | for an individual patch, could be pending, completed, or failed

-\* To enable data to be captured in our reporting service, the service adds DNS 8.8.8.8 to the server.
-(The reason for this step is no longer necessary so it will be removed in a future release.)
-If this will affect your servers, you should manually remove it.